4Subsea/drio-python/docs/user_guide/manage_series.rst

     converted to UTC and therefore, time zone information is lost when data is stored in `DataReservoir.io`_.

 You can also store a sequence of data.
-However, you are required to define an integer index.
-(This is useful when appending and updating the data later.)
+However, you are required to define an increasing integer index.
+This is useful when appending and updating the data later.

 Store sequence: